Logo

 Judicial Foreclosure

-In a judicial foreclosure, the HOA files a lawsuit in court to obtain a judgment against the homeowner.
+In a judicial foreclosure, the HOA files a lawsuit in court seeking to enforce the lien.
 If the court rules in favor of the HOA, the property may be sold to satisfy the debt.
-This process can result in a money judgment in addition to the foreclosure.
+Depending on the claims and relief sought, judicial actions may also involve requests for a personal money judgment for amounts due.

 Nonjudicial Foreclosure